• Skip to main content

 How to become an IBCLC

 How to Become an IBCLC Note: These are Barbara’s interpretations of the IBLCE website to attempts to try and clarify this process.
-Fall 2023 dates for 95 hour professional lactation course, the CCLS, October 6-8 and then November 10-12, 2023 Want to know more about becoming an IBCLC or our 95 hour professional lactation course, the CCLS?
-Contact us or email barbara@bfcaa.com for more …
+For more information about our dynamic 95 hour courses which fulfill the "Lactation Specific Eduction", please go here!
+Want to know more about becoming an IBCLC or our 95 hour professional lactation course, the CCLS?
+Contact us or email barbara@bfcaa.com for …

 New 90 hour lactation course!
 CCLS- Clinical and Communication Lactation Specialist